tuneerroy/fun-facts/docs/README.md

 - more facts pulled from the internet in the document fun_facts.csv, which is also located in the data folder
 - facts pulled from wikipedia can also be found under the data folder

-### Quality Control and Aggregation
+### 2. Quality Control and Aggregation
-- Our quality control process is in the document called quality_control.py document under the src folder
+- Our quality control process is in the document called quality_control.py document in src/backend
-- The aggregation code is also under the src file
+- Our aggregation code is in the file aggregation.py, also located in src/backend